-Due to these regulations Giveacar only use Authorised treatment Facilities that follow all of the above guidelines.
-Therefore if you donate your car to charity through us, you can rest assure that your car will not be causing any damage to the environment, which is an added bonus to giving up your car.
+Due to these regulations, Giveacar only uses Authorised Treatment Facilities that follow all of the above guidelines.
+Therefore if you donate your car to charity through us, you can rest assured that your car will not be causing any damage to the environment, which is an added bonus to giving up your car.

 Our Partnered ATF’s

 We are proud to work alongside these two highly reputable Authorised Treatment Facilities who abide by all the Environment Agencies stated legislation.

 Our long-standing partnerships have meant trusted relationships have been built to benefit the charities and our donors.
 Although we outsource the collection of your car to our ATF partners, we are confident that their collection teams will carry out the collection to the standard of service we offer.

 Once you submit your details to Giveacar we shall pass on the necessary details onto our partnered ATF’s in accordance with GDPR Regulations.
 They will call you to arrange the collection within two working days.
 Collection usually takes a week, however this can be shorter or longer depending on your collection location with reference to the nearest ATF collection operator.